Phran6ix/lb/README.md

 ## Running

-Start the server with:
+Start the server:

 ```bash
 cargo run
 ```

-The server will listen on `127.0.0.1:8080` and log parsed HTTP requests to stdout.
+The server will listen on `127.0.0.1:8080`.

 ## Testing

-Run the test suite with:
+Run the test suite:

 ```bash
 cargo test
 ```

-Tests are embedded in each parsing module and cover request line validation, header parsing, and body extraction scenarios.

-## Status

-**In Development** — This is a work-in-progress project.
-Some error handling paths contain placeholder implementations (`todo!()` macros).